 Title: Licensed Massage Therapist, Master Massage Therapist, Instructor

-Requirement: 500 hours, pass either the MBLEx or NCBTMB and the Arkansas Massage Therapy Law examinations
+Requirement: 500 hours, pass either the MBLEx or NCBTMB and the Arkansas Massage Therapy Law examinations, background check and fingerprints

 Renewal: 18 hours/2 years